How to uninstall WinOptimizer

 What is WinOptimizer?

-As its name suggests, WinOptimizer is a software which is designed to analyze and optimize Windows computers.
-Like most programs of this type, it allows users to scan computers for unnecessary files, registry entries and running services, invalid shortcuts, etc. Although, it is categorized as a potentially unwanted application (PUA) because developers distribute it through setups of other programs.
-It is common that users download and install PUAs unknowingly.
+As its name suggests, WinOptimizer is software that supposedly analyzes and optimizes Windows computers.
+Like most programs of this type, it suggests that people can scan their computers for unnecessary files, registry entries and running services, invalid shortcuts, etc.

 |Name||Ashampoo WinOptimizer FREE|

 |Threat Type||PUP (potentially unwanted program), PUA (potentially unwanted application).|

 |Functionality||WinOptimizer is advertised a tool that optimizes Windows computers.|

 |Symptoms||A program that you do not recall installing suddenly appeared on your computer.
 A new application is performing computer scans and displays warning messages about 'found issues'.
 Asks for payment to eliminate the supposedly found errors.|